poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

       Functional.xml        --- for all Requirements
       Regression.TestNG.xml -- To execute selected testcases

- screenshots folder: Any screenshots related to project can be added here
+ screenshots folder: Any screenshots related to project can be added  to this folder

       Screenshots of TestNG results are attached here

-documents folder   : Any documents related to project can be added here
+documents folder   : Any documents related to project can be added  to this folder

       Testcases excel file and requirements document are attached here

- test-output
+ test-output :
-      output report folder
+      All reports of results along with emailable formats are generated in this folder

 Built With: